-Hormones are the proteins that work as messengers that takes messages to different organs through your blood.
+Hormones are proteins that work as messengers that takes messages to different organs through your blood.
 Endocrine glands and tissues secrete these hormones that reach the protein receptors on the cell surface.
 Lipid-derived, peptide, and amino acid-derived make up the three types of hormones.
 Amino acids and peptides come from proteins.
-While estrogen and testosterone come from fats.
+At the same time, estrogen and testosterone come from fats.
 The example of some hormones is insulin, glucagon, ADH, HGH, and ACTH.

 Insulin is a well-known hormone responsible for maintaining sugar levels in your body.
-Glucagon breaks down the glucose in the liver while the human growth hormone promotes the growth of bones in your body.
+Glucagon breaks down the liver’s glucose while the human growth hormone promotes bones’ growth in your body.
 Your body has several hormones that perform essential body functions by transmitting information between cells and tissues.